 We aren’t sending a team but we will be around during the event, chatting to the community and lending a hand to anyone interested in our SDK and how to use it most effectively.
 We’ll also be happy to discuss recruitment opportunities and internships that we might have open - so please come and talk to us!

 We have sent teams to events like hackathons and game jams in the past because we love to experiment with our own SDK.
-For example, we attended the Nordic Game Jam not too long ago where our team tried to come up with a whole MMO in just 48 hours - it was a game called Toxic Justice Squad - you can read our blog about it if you like.
+For example, we attended the Nordic Game Jam not too long ago where our team tried to come up with a whole MMO in just 48 hours - it was a game called Toxic Justice Squad.

 Recursion is cool because recursion.
 Recursion is a really important part of foundational computer science - it’s the idea of something referring to itself in its definition - and it’s just a really beautiful area of the subject.
 I think that the Hack Cambridge teams will really have fun this year trying to make something with it.